zhivkopetrov/robotics_v1/README.md

 ros2 launch robo_cleaner_gui launch.py

 ## Universal Robots Application suite setup
-# If real hardware robot is used, the application suite will pick it ut automatically.
+# If real hardware robot is used, the application suite will pick it up automatically.
 # If instead a Universal Robots Simulator (URSim) is used, start it with:
 ros2 run ur_robot_driver start_ursim.sh -m <ur_type>